Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### Booleans

-A boolean value is either true or false.
+A boolean value is either True or False.
 Any comparisons return a boolean value, which is either true or false.

 A boolean data type is either a True or False value.